semgrep/semgrep/README.md

 ## Bug Reports

-Please open an issue on this project.
+Reports are welcome!
+Please open an github issue on this project.

 ## Contributions